sachinsu/sachinsu.github.io/work_journal/journal2022.md

 short sellers, and keep the fees.

 ## 2022-may-09 Mon

-- Database Indexes
-    - Cardinality is the inverse of "the number of records returned per value."
-High cardinality returns one record per index value, and low cardinality returns many records per index value.
-Efficient indexes are high-cardinality indexes.
-Primary keys are the best example of a high-cardinality index.
-String-based tags are an example of a low-cardinality index because there are typically many objects assigned to a single tag.Build the indexes to match your query needs, and note that high-cardinality is faster.
-    - Table scan happens when no suitable index exists.When using a table scan, the database keeps all of the records in RAM while comparing values.
-    - All databases employ some level of copy-on-write.
-Postgres writes a new version of a row each time it inserts or updates a value.
-Other databases have a block-size allocated for a value, then, if an updated value exceeds the size, it writes to a new location.
-Other databases reject updates, claim immutability, and push the tracking of updates off to the application developer.

 - The more you're forced to take ownership over your decisions, the faster you'll learn,
 - Nothing inflation in is never economics is the same the second time after it happens than the first, because the first affects people’s attitudes in the second, and their attitudes always influence the activity itself.
 So the next crisis, the next crash, the next speculative mania is never exactly the same as the last.
 It merely rhymes.